verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

   Actual creation and initialization of these object occurs asynchronously.
   The following steps provide commands for determining when these objects are ready for use.

   _Note: Many other Kubernetes objects unrelated to the example application may also exist.
   Those have been omitted from the lists below._

-1. Verify the Helidon application pod is running
+1. Verify the Helidon application pod is running.

    ```
    $ kubectl get pods -n greet | grep hello-world-application